tyronyiu/Uni/MGT370/Group Work.md

 > data-driven and analytics-led? (*EY*, 2019)

 Technologies worth considering:
-- Artificial Intelligence & Machine Learning
+* Artificial Intelligence & Machine Learning
     - Deep Learning
     - Computer Vision
-        - Analyse risks of a construction site, *on-site*, by having a machine learning computer vision model identify *dangerous* situations/circumstances, to classify risk.
+    - (Analyse risks of a construction site, *on-site*, by having a machine learning computer vision model identify *dangerous* situations/circumstances, to classify risk.
 E.g. Camera detects a not-well secured construction site with overhanging, loose steel beams.
-The potential risk is different than in e.g. a coal-mine.
+The potential risk is different than in e.g. a coal-mine.)
     - Natural Language Processing
     - Human Sentiment Analysis
-    - *Strategies/Methods affected:*
+    - *Strategies/Methods affected*
         - Business Intelligence
         - Predictive Analysis
         - Operations optimisation (minimising deficiencies, maximising efficiency)
         - Prior Profiling Integration/Consideration
-            - There are more records in existence than directly available to insurance firms (to use for a basis of risk classification), thus using AI to go through these staggering amounts of profiles, that exist on the web, and combining them into one, massive, detailed profile.
+        - (There are more records in existence than directly available to insurance firms (to use for a basis of risk classification), thus using AI to go through these staggering amounts of profiles, that exist on the web, and combining them into one, massive, detailed profile.)
         - Behaviour Analysis
-            - Online, offline[using computer vision via cameras, like Amazon is detecing behaviour patterns in their *GO-Supermarkets*]
+        - Online, offline (using computer vision via cameras, like Amazon is detecing behaviour patterns in their *GO Supermarkets*)
         - Risk Analysis
             - Based upon *Behaviour Analysis, Sentiment Analysis & prior profiling integration)
-- Blockchain
+* Blockchain
     - Cyber-Security
     - Distribution of responsibility/power
     - Decentralisation